OctopusDeploy/blog/blog/2022-q3/getting-started-with-bamboo/index.md

 To use this repository:

 - Fork it into you own GitHub account.
-- In the password settings, use a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to grant Bamboo access to repositories under your GitHub account.
+- In the password settings of GitHub, use a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to grant Bamboo access to repositories under your GitHub account.
 - Select the main branch
 - Test the connection to make sure that Bamboo can connect to this repository
 - Click **Save and continue**

-### Configure plan
+### Configure job

-You wil now be on the configure job screen.
+You will now be on the configure job screen.
 Here you can configure the tasks that the plan will run to execute your job.
 Bamboo provides a suite of task steps that you can select from.
 These tasks execute a certain step in the CI pathway, such as checkout, build, pull, push etc. You will see that there is a source code checkout task pre-filled for you.
 This checks out the linked Github repository into Bamboo

 - Leave the isolate build as 'Agent environment'.
 This will use the local agent you set up earlier.